ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-at death had left it almost fair;
+And deem that death had left it almost fair;
 And laying snow-white flowers against my hair,
 Would smooth it down with tearful tenderness ;
 And fold my hands, with mney cones,